X-country skiing Graywracke

 Many skiers head for Sheep Meadow, located mid Park towards the West Side from 66th up to 69th Streets.
 For the historically curious two statues can be found here.
 One is the 19th century bust of Italian patriot Giuseppe Mazzini and the other a crouched Native American with his faithful dog entitled Indian Hunter.

-The Great Lawn offers 55 acres, from 79th Street to 85th Street, to trek through the mid Park.
+The Great Lawn offers 55 acres, from 79th Street to 85th Street, to trek through the middle of the park.
 Here where Paul Simon and Art Garfunkel once gave a reunion concert, their popular hit “The Sounds of Silence” describes one of the joys of this winter activity.

 During summer the crack of a baseball bat is most often heard all through the North Meadow.
-Snow transforms baseball diamonds to glittering pathways for swooshing away a few hours around 97th Street in the mid Park area.
+In winter, snow transforms what are normally baseball diamonds into glittering pathways around 97th Street in the mid-park area.